-Delay/ Situation Action Outcome for Data Products the field data sheet.
+Delay/ Situation Action Outcome for Data Products If equipment stops functioning during data collection, continue from where the data collection left off as soon as possible or restart if more than one week has passed.
+No adverse outcome.
+Hours If there is no access to the shoreline (due to safety issues, dense vegetation, sensitive ecosystem, unsafe ground conditions or because part of the segment is on private property), record conditions and comments on the field data sheet.
 Proceed by walking, driving, or boating along the edge of the water body and make observations where possible.
-If the depth of water in the thalweg of the stream is too deep or the flow is too fast for safe wading, record conditions and comments on your field datasheet.
-If the edge of the lake or non- wadeable stream is not accessible within 10 meters for the riparian assessment due to, for example, thick emergent aquatic vegetation, estimate the closest distance to the lake shore.
-Then continue as detailed in the protocol.
 No adverse outcome.
-Days If the weather, current, or other unsafe conditions prohibit in water work (wading) field activities, stop and resume as soon as safe conditions are met.
-Unless physical change or more than one week has passed as a result of the change in weather and flow (i.e. bank erosion, movement of LWD etc.) data collection should resume from where it was left off and completed within the window provided for the Riparian Habitat Assessment protocol.
+If the observation point (center of the stream for wadeable streams, 10 m offshore for non-wadeable streams and lakes) is inaccessible due to unsafe wading conditions or dense vegetation, adjust observation position accordingly, estimate and record the distance to shore and proceed with collecting data as detailed in the protocol.
 No adverse outcome.
-7 Days or More Restart assessment if 7 or more days have passed since the previous measurements were started or if the vegetation cover has changed significantly.
-Contact the protocol author if the restart time occurs outside of the peak greenness window.
+Days If the weather, current, or other unsafe conditions prohibit in-water work (wading or boating) field activities, stop and resume as soon as safe conditions are met.
+Unless physical change or more than one week has passed because of the change in weather and flow (i.e. bank erosion, movement of LWD etc.) data collection should resume from where it was left off and completed within the window provided for the Riparian Habitat Assessment protocol.
 No adverse outcome.
+7 Days or More Restart assessment if 7 or more days have passed since the previous measurements were started.
+No adverse outcome.
+However, if the vegetation cover has changed significantly or if the restart time occurs outside of the peak greenness window submit a trouble ticket and contact the protocol author.

-Title: AOS Protocol and Procedure: F Date: 05/25/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: C
+Title: AOS Protocol and Procedure: F Date: 12/19/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: D